Jefferson Township, Maries County, Missouri

 Township in Maries County, Missouri, U.S.

 Jefferson Township is an inactive township in Maries County, in the U.S. state of Missouri.

 Jefferson Township has the name of Thomas Jefferson, third President of the United States.

+Geography

+According to the United States Census Bureau, the township has a total area of 242.29 km2, of which 241.27 km2 is land and 1.02 km2 (0.42%) is water.